 You will be tempted to glop on the paint since it will appear thin.

 It’s pretty quick to dry so just apply thin coats and reapply to reach desired coverage.
 I applied 4 coats of each color.

 Again, it’s pretty quick to dry so I just walked away and did other things while I waited for it to dry.

-You’re next step is to paint the snowman and snowflakes.
+Your next step is to paint the snowman and snowflakes.
 Here’s where it might look a little confusing.
-Since you won’t be viewing your snowman from the bottom there’s no need to paint around his small nose, eyes and buttons.
+Since you won’t be viewing your snowman from the bottom there’s no need to paint around his small nose, eyes, and buttons.
 Just paint that entire area in.
 Again, another 3 – 4 coats.
 At this point I allowed it to dry overnight.